-One would expect that this algorithm has better results than First Fit, First Fit Decreasing and Best Fit.
-That's not always the case.
+Do not presume that this algorithm has better results than First Fit, First Fit Decreasing and Weakest Fit.
+That's often not the case.

+'''

 <constructionHeuristic>

-<constructionHeuristicType>BEST\FIT\DECREASING</constructionHeuristicType>
+'''

+<constructionHeuristicType>WEAKEST_FIT_DECREASING

+'''

+constructionHeuristicType>

 </constructionHeuristic>

+'''

-If the InitializingScoreTrend is ONLY\DOWN, this algorithm is faster: for an entity, it picks the first move for which the score does not deteriorate the last step score, ignoring all subsequent moves.
+If the InitializingScoreTrend is ONLY_DOWN, this algorithm is faster: for an entity, it picks the first move for which the score does not deteriorate the last step score, ignoring all subsequent moves.

 8.6.
-Advanced Greedy Fit
+Allocate Entity From Queue

-Advanced Greedy Fit is a versatile, generic form of First Fit, First Fit Decreasing, Best Fit and Best Fit Decreasing.
+Allocate Entity From Queue is a versatile, generic form of First Fit, First Fit Decreasing, Weakest Fit and Weakest Fit Decreasing.
+It works like this: